One of the big reasons why WordPress is so successful is down to how easy it is to get a website set up and running. It can literally be minutes.

 | wp-stack-cache | must-use | none | |

-So that’s your WordPress website mostly setup.
+So that’s your WordPress website mostly set up.
 If you want to add additional WordPress admin users to your website, you can do so using WP-CLI.
-Here is an example:
+Here’s an example:

 wp user create ‘user’ ‘firstname.lastname@example.org’ --role=‘’